skehokin/Saga/readme.md

 To gain access to the code, it should then be cloned from GitHub using git.

 Once the code has been cloned onto your computer, you can then change it as you would like.
 To preview by running the project locally, open Google Cloud SDK (set up with appropriate components as previously described).
-Navigate to the directory containing the Saga project,`cd <your complete file pathway>` and then type the command
+Navigate to the directory containing the Saga project,`cd <your complete file pathway>` and then type the command:
 ```
 dev_appserver.py app.yaml
 ```